Pancakes

 - Name — matched against the ingredient catalog for grocery tracking

 - Quantity — optional.
-Numbers, units, ranges, fractions, or unicode glyphs
+Numbers, units (any capitalization), ranges, fractions, or unicode glyphs

 - Prep note — optional.
 Renders in smaller text below the line